Arizona State Route 88

-State Route 88 is a long state highway in the U.S. state of Arizona.
+State Route 88 is a state highway in the U.S. state of Arizona.
 It runs from U.S. Route 60 (US 60) in Apache Junction through desert terrain to SR 188 near Roosevelt Dam.
 Following the Salt River for much of its length, the section east of Tortilla Flat is known as the Apache Trail and is part of the National Forest Scenic Byway system.
 The Apache Trail was built in the mid-1920s, and the number 88 was assigned in 1927.
 An eastern extension of State Route 88 to Globe, Arizona was redesignated as State Route 188 on August 20, 1999.